What Is a Construction Project Manager? Roles, Skills, and Software Tools Explained

 How to Become a Construction Project Manager?

 Most construction PMs follow a path that combines a bachelor’s degree in construction management, civil engineering, or a related field with several years of hands-on industry experience.
-Earning a professional certification such as the CCM or PMP can significantly strengthen the candidacy, especially for large projects.
+Earning a professional certification, such as the CCM or PMP, can significantly strengthen the candidacy, especially for large projects.

 Why Hire a Construction Project Manager?